-No confirmed fishery-related mortality or serious injury of fin whales was reported in the Sea Sampling bycatch database; therefore, no detailed fishery information is presented here.
-A review of the records of stranded, floating or injured fin whales for the period 1996 through 2000 on file at NER/NMFS found two records with substantial evidence of fishery interactions causing mortality or serious injury (Table 1.).
+No confirmed fishery-related mortality or serious injury of fin whales was reported in the Fisheries Observer bycatch database; therefore, no detailed fishery information is presented here.
+A review of the records of stranded, floating or injured fin whales for the period 1997 through 2001 on file at NMFS found three records with substantial evidence of fishery interactions causing mortality or serious injury (Table 1).
 There was a live fin whale sighted entangled on 6/24/97 with line wrapped over its back.
 The animal appeared emaciated, and scarring visible on the leading edge of the dorsal fin and the whale's left flank suggests this was a prolonged entanglement.
-Whether the entanglement initiated the whale's decline in health is unclear, but the chronic stress of the entanglement is likely lethal given the whale's depressed condition.

-The two substantiated records provide a minimum annual rate of serious injury and mortality of 0.4 fin whales from fishery interactions.
+Whether the entanglement initiated the whale's decline in health is unclear, but the chronic stress of the entanglement was likely lethal given the whale's depressed condition.
+The three substantiated records provide a minimum annual rate of serious injury and mortality of 0.6 fin whales from fishery interactions.
 While these records are not statistically quantifiable in the same way as the observed fishery records, they give a minimum estimate of the frequency of entanglements for this species.
-In addition to the records above, there are five records within the period that lacked substantial evidence of the severity of the entanglement for a serious injury determination, or that did not provide the detail necessary to determine if an entanglement had been a contributing factor in the mortality.
+In addition to the records above, there are four records within the period that lacked substantial evidence of the severity of the entanglement for a serious injury determination, or that did not provide the detail necessary to determine if an entanglement had been a contributing factor in the mortality.